grodansparadis/vscpl1drv-socketcan/README.md

 ## Flags

- Not used, set to 0.
+Bit 32 (flags=0x80000000) is used to set debug mode.
+In this mode debug output is sent to syslog.

 ## Install the driver